You'll need to update or change your voter registration if you:

 Check with your state or local election office.
 Some states will accept changes over the phone.

 How to Change Your Political Party Affiliation

 Your political party affiliation is the party that you choose to associate with.
 Depending on your state, you may be asked your party affiliation when you register to vote.

 You can change your party affiliation online, by mail, or over the phone using the methods for changing your voter registration information, above.

 You don't have to join a political party or reveal your party preference when you register to vote.

 Not every state accepts or lists a party affiliation on a voter registration card.

+The party affiliation on your voter registration does not limit you to voting for just that party.
 You can always choose to vote for a candidate from any party in a general election, like a presidential, congressional, or mayoral election.

 Your party affiliation is usually only important in primary elections.
 Many states have “closed” primaries.
 This means that you can only vote for your party’s candidates in its primary election.
 Learn about the different types of primary elections.